 As provided and required by K.S.A.
 12-5040, the College allows retirees and their spouses to participate in the group health insurance plan for medical and dental coverage.
 Kansas statutes, which can be amended by State legislature, established that participating retirees may remain in the College's health insurance plan by paying the full amount of the applicable premium.
 Conceptually, the College is subsidizing the retirees because each participant is charged a level of premium regardless of age.
-The total premium for medical is approximately \$1,772, \$1,285, \$1,335 and \$628 per month per employee with family, employees with dependents or spouses, and single coverage, respectively.
-The total premium for dental is approximately \$96, \$83, \$85 and \$45 per month per employee with family, employees with dependents or spouses, and single coverage, respectively employees with dependents or spouses, and single coverage are charged active employee contribution rates for medical and dental coverage to age 65.
+The total premium for medical is approximately \$1,741, \$1,132, \$1,196 and \$587 per month per employee with family, employees with dependents or spouses, and single coverage, respectively.
+The total premium for dental is approximately \$102, \$88, \$90 and \$48 per month per employee with family, employees with dependents or spouses, and single coverage, respectively.
+Qualifying retirees are charged active employee contribution rates for medical and dental coverage to age 65.